vishalbns/patent_classification_using_LLM/README.md

 ## Deployment on Google Cloud
 To overcome the memory limitations of my local machine, I deployed the training process on a Google Cloud VM with 32GB RAM.
 This allowed me to fine-tune the Llama-3.2-1B model using PEFT and LoRA.

+## Evaluation and Performance

+During the training process, I encountered an issue where the `compute_metrics` function did not work properly when using the `peft_model` (the model with LoRA adapters).
+This issue arises because the `Trainer` class does not support `compute_metrics` for PEFT models, as detailed in [this GitHub issue](https://github.com/huggingface/transformers/issues/29186).
+The issue occurs because the `peft_model` is an adapter-based model, and not the full model, which prevents direct evaluation using `compute_metrics`.

+### Workaround for Evaluation

+To evaluate the model, I used an alternative method:

+1. **Model Predictions**: I called the model’s `predict()` API to generate predictions on the test dataset.
+2. **Comparison**: I compared the predicted labels with the true labels by storing the results and computing metrics manually.

+Although this method works for evaluation, **I expect the results to be suboptimal**, primarily due to:
+- **Limited Training Epochs**: The model was trained for fewer epochs due to hardware limitations.
+- **Subsampled Dataset**: I used a small subset of the dataset (1,000 training samples and 100 test samples) due to compute constraints.

+Future improvements will involve training the model on the full dataset and for more epochs to improve the evaluation results.

 ## Future Improvements
 **Quantization**: Once a CUDA-enabled GPU is available, I will explore applying quantization to reduce the model size for more efficient deployment.
 This would help with faster inference and lower memory usage.